 Teaching and Learning

-- Assessment strategies for learning, course improvement, accreditation, technology adoption decision-making, etc.
+- Assessment strategies for learning, course improvement, accreditation, technology adoption, and decision-making

-- Use of assistive technologies and principles of universal design to make learning more accessible to a wider range of students
+- Using assistive technologies and the principles of universal design to make learning more accessible to a wider range of students

 Transforming the Student Experience